All Episodes

 That was the case up until Christmas.

-We never had a shortage of this before ever.
+We never had a shortage of this before, ever.

-which you can look on any of these websites and they will tell you all the government ones, NIH, um, that they are just reviewing a collection of other uh other studies that were not actually in vivo, but they're in vitro, meaning they're not using live patients, they're just using anecdotal um statistics and picking and choosing to support their efforts for masking and everything else.
+which you can look on any of these websites and they will tell you all the government ones, NIH, that they are just reviewing a collection of other studies that were not actually in vivo, but they're in vitro, meaning they're not using live patients.

-Listen, all I can say is is that Joe Biden was given three vaccines, monoclonal antibodies, and he hasn't lifted a finger in a year, and he even ran out of tests.
+Listen, all I can say is that Joe Biden was given three vaccines, monoclonal antibodies, and he hasn't lifted a finger in a year.

-He's a he's absolutely useless.
+He's absolutely useless.

 Fauci is useless.